EEscat1804/Etherprints/README.md

 -On the left, there is the color changer, uploader, and AI generator.

-Color Changer: Allows one to change the color of the shirt
+Color Changer: Allows one to change the color of the shirt.

-Uploader: Allows the user to upload their own custom designs via pictures
+Uploader: Allows the user to upload their own custom designs via pictures.

-AI Filter: Allows the user to type a prompt in and it will generate a t-shirt design for them
+AI Filter: Allows the user to type a prompt in and it will generate a t-shirt design for them.

--The redshirt button on the bottom allows the user to customize the logo
+-The green shirt button on the bottom allows the user to customize the logo.

--The blue shirt button customizes the entire shirt
+-The yellow shirt button customizes the entire shirt.

 -There is a download button as well so that you can save your designs!